POPVOX/localmanac/docs/Ingestion_Architecture_Summary_(v1).md

 ## Bottom line

-As of now, Localmanac has a **complete, working ingestion foundation** that:
-- handles multiple content types
-- avoids brittle site‑specific hacks
-- preserves raw source data
-- produces searchable text

-This is the hardest part of the system — and it’s done.
+As of now, Localmanac has a **complete and production‑grade ingestion foundation** and a **working full‑text search layer**.
+All ingested content — regardless of whether it originated from RSS, HTML, PDF, or OCR — is normalized into Articles and made searchable on a per‑city basis.

+This establishes a solid base for the next phase: conversational search and city‑scoped question answering.